xinhaoyuan/morpheus-app-test/ra_test_f775c65/README.md

-The test use /tmp/ra as temporary dir.
+The test uses `/tmp/ra` as the temporary dir.

-`make eunit` would repeat a case for 100 times.
+`make eunit` would repeat the test case for 100 times.

 For following shell command will keep running until a error is found: